Microsoft-Student-Club-KFS/club-website/README.md

 4. Document the date of refresh in this section

 > Note: Media assets (images, logos) were not programmatically downloaded in this pass; they should be added explicitly under `public/images/` if needed with proper optimization.

+## � Club History Timeline

+The About page displays a curated timeline of the club's real milestones, sourced from `lib/clubHistory.ts`.
+This approach keeps the site accurate and stable even when social media platforms are behind login walls or frequently change their markup.

+### Updating the Timeline

+To add or edit milestones:
+1. Open `lib/clubHistory.ts`
+2. Add/edit entries in the `clubTimeline` array
+3. Include year, date (ISO format), title, description, color, gradient, position, and icon
+4. The page will automatically render the updated timeline

+### Future: Automated Social Integration

+If you want to automate timeline updates later, consider:
+- **Facebook Graph API** with Page ID and appropriate permissions to fetch "Page Created" date and public posts/events
+- **YouTube Data API** for channel upload history
+- **X/Twitter API v2** for organization tweets
+- **Instagram Graph API** for business account posts
+- **LinkedIn API** for organization updates

+Each requires app credentials and OAuth tokens.
+Until then, manual curation in `lib/clubHistory.ts` is the most reliable source of truth.